Gussin Spiritan Division

 • To provide scholarly and cultural knowledge and to affect successful transitions of first-year students into the life of the University.

-• To identify students’ strengths and weaknesses in order to design individual programs, which enable them to realize their full potential as members of the academic community.
+• To identify students' strengths and weaknesses in order to design individual programs that enable them to realize their full potential as members of the academic community.

 • To enhance the academic skills development and self-confidence of students.

 • To lend support to the academic achievement of students.

 • To stress the value of academic excellence to all students.